-Queer Jewish Student Retreat 2013
+Nehirim Queer Jewish Student Retreat 2014

-Join 80â€”100 LGBTQ”Ë†Jewish students, plus friends and ÂÂÂÂ allies, for a weekend of fun, learning, connection, and Judaism.
-The NQJSR”Ë†is directed by Ethan Sobel and co-chaired by Jessica Leuchter (Wake Forest ’14), Alissa Platcow (UMass Amherst ’15), and Jeremy Ginsberg(UC-Santa Barbara ’15) Â ÂÂÂâ€” all current students.
+Join 80â€”100 LGBTQ Jewish students, plus friends and ÂÂÂÂ allies, for a weekend of fun, learning, connection, and Judaism.
+The NQJSR is directed by Ethan Sobel and co-chaired by Jessica Leuchter (Wake Forest ’14), Alissa Platcow (UMass Amherst ’15), and Jeremy Ginsberg(UC-Santa Barbara ’15) Â ÂÂÂâ€” all current students.
 It is a participatory, inclusive ÂÂÂÂ space that welcomes Super Jews, atheists,ÂÂÂÂ allies ÂÂÂâ€” and YOU.
-The program includes relevant workshops, inspiring services, evening activities, and plenty of chill time.ÂÂÂÂ It’s presented by Nehirim, a national LGBT Jewish community, and cosponsored by Keshet, Hillel Council of New England, Parents, Families and Friends of Lesbians and Gays and The Florence & Chafetz Hillel House at Boston University.
+The program includes relevant workshops, inspiring services, evening activities, and plenty of chill time.ÂÂÂÂ It’s presented by Nehirim, a national LGBT Jewish community, and cosponsored by The Hillel Council of New England, Parents, Families and Friends of Lesbians and Gays and The Florence & Chafetz Hillel House at Boston University.

-WHEN? ÂÂÂÂ Friday to Sunday, March 1â€”3, 2013
+WHEN? ÂÂÂÂ Friday to Sunday, February 14-16, 2014

 PARTICIPATE:ÂÂÂÂ Directed by volunteers, this Retreat is largely community-led and teaching opportunities are available.
 What would you like to teach or share?ÂÂÂÂ Email usÂ to get in touch.